bnb-chain/greenfield-cmd/README.md

 #### Policy Operations
 ```
-// The object policy actions can be create, delete, copy, get or execute
+// The object policy actions can be "create", “delete”, "copy", "get" or "execute"
 // It can be set with combined string like "create,delete" by --actions
 // The object policy effect can set to be allow or deny by --effect

-// Put object policy to group:
+// grant object operation permissions to a group
 gnfd-cmd -c config.toml put-obj-policy --groupId 128  --actions get,delete  gnfd://group-name/object-name

-// put object policy to account
+// grant object operation permissions to an account
 gnfd-cmd -c config.toml put-obj-policy --granter 0x169321fC04A12c16...  --actions get,delete gnfd://group-name/object-name

 ```